We BelieveYou can't fake compassion.

-From 2006-2018, Christine taught Criminal Justice at Xavier University and has taken hundreds of undergraduate students into Ohio prisons to learn alongside incarcerated students in the Inside-Out Prison Exchange Program (based at Temple University in Philadelphia).
-There is little Christine likes better than to see perspectives widen.
+From 2006-2018, she taught Criminal Justice at Xavier University and has taken hundreds of undergraduate students into Ohio prisons to learn alongside incarcerated students in the Inside-Out Prison Exchange Program.

-Currently living in Cincinnati, Christine's best work is her five children, who have been hearing about crime, justice and prisons since they were old enough to care.
-Christine is available to speak and train on matters of incarceration, ministry and how to raise healthy children without having to actually cook anything.
+Christine’s best work is her five children, who have been hearing about crime, justice, and prisons since they were only enough to care.

 Contact Christine Marallen at [email protected].